nmmmnu/HM4/README.md

 because instead of deleting the data, we insert tombstones.

 Minor problem of AVLList is it requires about 5% memory compared to SkipList.
-With future development related to putting key/value pair directly into AVLTree node, this memory difference was changed down to about 2%.
+However our implementation put the key/value pair directly into AVLTree node and memory difference was changed down to about 2%.

 AVLList is much faster than SkipList.
 Performance tests using db_builder_concurrent show AVLList can be up to 40% faster than SkipList.